 Thank you for considering recycling for your spring cleaning and/or garage sale.
 There are many recycling options the City of Columbia Heights and other local vendors provide to properly dispose of most materials in your house.
-A fall cleaning packet is available at City buildings.
-You can also call 763-706-3700 to order one, or download one here.
+A cleaning packet is available at City buildings or you can call 763-706-3700 to order one.

-The City provides curbside appliance and electronics collection.
+The City provides curbside appliances, electronics, and mattress collections.
 The Columbia Heights Recycling Center has a dumpster for large cardboard or excess paper, a scrap metal bin for any household or garage items that are mostly metal, plus there are bins for string lights (holiday lights), fluorescent bulbs, motor oil and filters, antifreeze, tires, and household batteries.

 Bridging (a non-profit serving the Twin Cities area) accepts gently used furniture, housewares, small appliances/electronics, and other miscellaneous household goods, which they give to those transitioning out of homelessness or in poverty.

 The Disabled American Veterans conducts curbside pickup of clothing, textiles, and small household items periodically in our community.